swill187/DCP2/README.md

 Takes robot messages recorded in text document with XML format and parses them, writing them to a CSV file

 # create_flirvideo
-Take FLIR data saved in numpy format and creates color mapped image frames and a video for viewing
+Take folder of FLIR data saved in numpy format and creates color mapped image frames and a video for viewing

 # create_xirisvideo.py
 ....